Financing your first home can be confusing, thanks to the multitude of options available.

-The market is full of options, whether you’re looking for a first-time buyer’s mortgage, a creative solution or a loan which enables you to buy with your friends.
+There’s a mortgage product for just about every property imaginable.
+You could be looking for a first-time buyer’s mortgage, a loan to buy a farm or a creative solution which enables you to buy with your friends.

 #1 Buy With Friends or Family

-If you do go down this route its best to seek legal advice.
-A good solicitor will be able to talk you through the options and also how to handle problems should they arise.
+A good solicitor will be able to talk you through your options and explain how to solve any problems without resulting in legal action.

 #2 Shared Ownership